AM311/Cybersecurity_Report/home.md

 		 - `DomainUserNoAuth` (`User00!`), joining the `DomainUsers` group, requires NO Kerberos pre-authentication;
 		 - `DomainAdmin` (`Admin00!`), joining the `DomainUsers`, `DomainAdmins`, `Administrators` groups;
 		 - `DNSoperator` (`Qwerty123`), joining the `DomainUsers`, `DnsAdmins`, `DnsUpdateProxy` groups, can login only on the DNS server;
+All these accounts are stored in the default `Users` folder of the domain.

 The **DNS/File server**, named `SERVERDNS`, has a static IP address set to `10.0.2.250`.
 Every machine in the domain uses this server as default DNS server.
 It hosts a folder that is shared to all computers in the domain (via *[AD's GPOs](https://en.wikipedia.org/wiki/Group_Policy)*), which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.